VTCSec/vtcsec.org/getting_started.md

 The more time you put in outside of club meetings the more proficient you will become in this field.
 The more proficient you become the more fun you will have.

+## What do I have to do to join the club?
+VTCSec has no member list because we respect your privacy.
+All students and other interested parties are welcome.
+Join our mailing list to find out about meetings.
+Most active members also discuss security topics during the week using the [IRC][IRC_Intro] channel and relayed [slack domain][slack].

 ## What topics are involved in cyber security?
 This is a tough question.
 Cyber security is an extraordinarily broad field.